Michael-Yee/Build_Tensorflow-GPU/README.md

-# Michael Yee's TensorFlow bolg
+# Michael Yee's TensorFlow blogs and code

-## This repository serves to hold blogs and projects that I'm both working on and have completed
+This repository serves to hold blogs and code that I'm both working on and have completed

 ## Blogs